 The number of job vacancies remains over 10,000

-The rate of job vacancies, i.e. the share of job vacancies in the total number of posts, was 1.8% in the 4th quarter of 2018, which is 0.1 percentage points lower than in the 4th quarter of 2017.
-In the 4th quarter, the rate of job vacancies was highest in information and communication (3.0%) and public administration and defence (2.4%) and lowest in real estate activities (0.2% each).
+The rate of job vacancies, i.e. the share of job vacancies in the total number of posts, was 1.7%.
+The rate of job vacancies was highest in information and communication and in public administration and defence (2.9% each), and lowest in mining and quarrying and real estate activities (0.2% each).
 Vacant posts in the public sector accounted for 30% of all job vacancies.

-The movement of labour is characterised by labour turnover (the total number of engaged and left employees), which amounted to nearly 100,200 in the 4th quarter of 2018, remaining at the same level compared to the 3rd quarter and the 4th quarter of 2017.
-In the 4th quarter of 2018, both the number of employees hired and the number of employees who left their job were highest in wholesale and retail trade, manufacturing and construction.
-10% of all the employees who left their job were employees who left on the employer’s initiative.
+The movement of labour is characterised by labour turnover (the total number of engaged and left employees), which amounted to 118,000 – an increase of 4% compared to the 4th quarter of 2018.
+Both the number of employees hired and the number of employees who left their job remained highest in wholesale and retail trade, manufacturing and construction.
+9% of all the employees who left their job left on the employer’s initiative.

-Statistics Estonia conducts the vacant and occupied posts and labour turnover survey since 2005.
-From 2018 onwards, data on job vacancies are collected with the new questionnaire “Wages and salaries and labour force”.
-In 2018, the sample included 8,350 enterprises, institutions and organisations, and non-profit organisations with less than 50 employees were included in the population.
+Statistics Estonia has conducted the vacant and occupied posts and labour turnover survey since 2005.
+In 2019, the sample included 8,300 enterprises, institutions and organisations, and non-profit organisations and foundations with less than 50 employees were also included in the population.

-Since 2018, Statistics Estonia has used the data of the employment register of the Estonian Tax and Customs Board to estimate the number of occupied posts and labour turnover.
+Statistics Estonia uses the data of the employment register of the Estonian Tax and Customs Board to estimate the number of occupied posts and labour turnover.

-Until 2018, the number of vacant and occupied posts were published as on the 15th day of the second month of a quarter.
-Since 2018, the quarterly average number of job vacancies and occupied posts have been published as at the end of the month.
+The quarterly average number of job vacancies and occupied posts is published as at the end of the month.
 The number of job vacancies is the quarterly average number of job vacancies as at the end of the month.
 A job vacancy is a paid post that is newly created, unoccupied or becomes vacant when an employee leaves and for which the employer is actively seeking a suitable candidate from outside the enterprise, institution or organisation concerned.

 For further information: